 12. Are you still vegan?

 People sometimes think that veganism is just a fad like low carb or weight watchers diets are.
-Whereas some really just view their vegan diet as an experiment and something to cheat on here and there, most vegans stand behind their ethics and don’t just change it up.
-Yes, we’re still vegan.
-We also abstain from stealing or hitting children or drunk driving because we have educated ourselves on these topics and they don’t align with our values.
+Whereas some really just view their vegan diet as an experiment and something to go “on and off,” most vegans stand behind their ethics and don’t just change it up.

 13. But you can still eat fish/eggs/butter, right?

-You might also want to explain here why animal products like dairy and eggs are not ethical to you because many people believe that it’s okay to consume them since “no animal died” for it.
-And then, let them know about all the great substitutes you have for animal-based foods!
+You might also want to explain here why animal products like dairy and eggs are not ethical to you because many people believe that it’s okay to consume them since “no animal was harmed” for it.

 14. Don’t you think that plants have feelings, too?

 But what’s even more important is that there hasn’t been any legitimate study that can prove that plants actually do feel anything.
-How could they without a central nervous system or brain?
-Walking on or mowing grass would have to be considered a genocide, then.
+How could they, without a central nervous system or brain?

 Finally, ask where they would rather take their children: apple picking or to a slaughterhouse?
 The answer might be a little too obvious but saying that plants have feelings isn’t really an argument that can be taken seriously, either.